btcpayserver/btcpayserver-doc/docs/Wallet.md

 ### Pull Payments

-This feature gives you the ability to create a Pull Payment, so that an outside individual may `pull` funds frop his wallet.
+This feature gives you the ability to create a Pull Payment, so that an outside individual may request to `pull` funds from your wallet.

 For more informations, see [Pull Payments](./pullpayments.md).